 What Is Net of Tax?

-Net of Tax is an accounting definition that takes into account the estimated tax on a business or investment transaction.
-At its simplest, net of tax is calculated by considering the income from a transaction and subtracting the tax paid on that income.
+Net of Tax is a business term that takes into account the estimated tax on a business or investment transaction.
+At its simplest, net of tax is calculated by considering the gross income from a transaction and subtracting the tax paid on that income.
 Net of tax is also sometimes referred to as "after-tax" and other times as "purchasing power," since the tax reduces the amount you are able to use for spending.

 How Does Net of Tax Work?